Curvature formulas of holomorphic curves on $C^*$-algebras and Cowen-Douglas Operators: Introduction

-M. J. Cowen and R. G. Douglas obtained a unitary equivalence classification of holomorphic curves in [6].
-They proved that a kind of curvature function is a unitary invariant of the holomorphic curves and Cowen-Doulgas operators by means of complex hermitian geometry techniques.
+M. J. Cowen and R. G. Douglas obtained a unitarily classification theorem of holomorphic curves in \cite{CD}.
+It is proved that curvature function and it's derivative are unitarily invariants of the holomorphic curves and Cowen-Doulgas operators by means of complex hermitian geometry techniques.

-For any Cowen-Douglas operator $T$, there exists a Hermitian holomorphic bundle $E_T$ with the fiber $F(\lambda), \lambda\in\Omega$.
+For any Cowen-Douglas operator $T$, there exists a Hermitian holomorphic bundle $E_T$ with the fiber $f(\lambda), \lambda\in\Omega$.
 We call two linear bounded operators $T$ and $S$ are unitarily equivalent if and only if there exists a unitary operator $U\in \mathcal{L}(\mathcal{H})$ such that $T=USU^*$ (denoted by $T\sim_{u} S$).
-For two holomorphic curves $F$ and $G$ defined on $\Omega$, if there exists a unitary operator $U\in \mathcal{L}(\mathcal{H})$ such that $F(\lambda)=UG(\lambda),\forall \lambda\in \Omega$, then we call them are unitarily equivalent (denoted by $F\sim_u G)$.
+For two holomorphic curves $F$ and $G$ defined on $\Omega$, if there exists a unitary operator $U\in \mathcal{L}(\mathcal{H})$ such that $f(\lambda)=Ug(\lambda),\forall \lambda\in \Omega$, then we call them are unitarily equivalent (denoted by $f\sim_u g$.

-In [6], it is shown that unitary equivalence of operator $T$ can be deduced to the same problem of holomorphic curve $F$ associate to it.
-Following M. I. Cowen and R. G. Doulgas [6], a curvature function for $T\in B_n(\Omega)$ can be defined as:
+In \cite{CD}, it is shown that unitary equivalence of operator $T$ can be deduced to the same problem of holomorphic curve $F$ associate to it.
+Following M. I. Cowen and R. G. Doulgas \cite{CD}, a curvature function for $T\in B_n(\Omega)$ can be defined as:

 where the metric and $\{e_1(\lambda),e_2(\lambda),\cdots,e_n(\lambda)\} $ are the frames of $E_T$.

 Let $E_T$ be a Hermitian holomorphic bundle induced by a Cowen-Douglas operator $T$, and $K_T$ be a curvature of $T$.
 Then covariant partial derivatives of curvature $K_T$ are defined as the following: